 PLEASE ENTER YOUR DETAILS BELOW:

 Simple, sustainable accommodation perfectly located as a base for exploring the wildlife of the Kinabatangan.

 Abai Jungle Lodge, Kinabatangan River

 A fantastic jungle experience.
-Stay in wooden chalets on stilts and experience wildlife aside the Kinabatangan River.
-Just 1.5 hours from Sandakan.
+Stay in wooden chalets on stilts and experience wildlife beside the Kinabatangan River.